d4n3sh/thedaneshproject/content/posts/2007-07-01-my-password-manager.md

 **The problem;**

 I have 3 windows based machines that I use regularly.
 2 at home and 1 for the road.
 They all have access to the net.
-Firefox with [Google&#8217;s browser sync][2] extension is what I use to keep my bookmarks, urls and forms synchronized between them.
+Firefox with [Google's browser sync][2] extension is what I use to keep my bookmarks, urls and forms synchronized between them.

 All the login details for my banking sites and secure work sites are stored in my trusty [KeePass][1].
 When I get back I normally work on my desktops.
 I have to export the [KeePass][1] database from my notebook and import it into my into my notebooks and every time I have a new login added I have to repeat the export/import process all over again.
 This prompted me to start seaching for an alternative solution.
 Online password managers!!